Euroclear UK & International: Registrars and CREST Depository Interest (CDI)

 To take the US as an example, the electronic settlement system in the US is called DTC and if a shareholder holds electronic stock in the US they will hold their securities electronically in DTC.
 In reality, they will hold the securities via a custodian, so the custodian's nominee details will appear on the company's register.
 This is known as holding stock in the 'domestic' market.
 Securities held this way can only be traded domestically i.e. in the market of the country of origin.
 If the shares are listed in more than one market (for example in the US and in the UK) a shareholder who wants to trade their securities within CREST outside of the US 'domestic' market can instruct their custodian (in this example the DTC) to transfer the securities to the CREST account within DTC.

 Restrictions apply, only securities that have a UK quote can be transferred to CREST's DTC account.
 CREST is a member of DTC.
 Once the securities have been transferred from the shareholder's account within the DTC and into CREST's account CREST will 'create' the CDI within the CREST and the CDI will appear in the shareholder's account within CREST where the CDI can now be traded in the UK market.
-The CDI which is traded within CREST will typically have the same ISIN as the UK share itself.
+The CDI which is traded within CREST will typically have the same ISIN as the US share itself.
 The legal holder to the share will continue to be the nominee for the DTC.